FlyingWorkshop/Desmos-Creations/README.md

 # Desmos-Creations
-Cool graphs I made on Desmos!
+Links to cool graphs I made on Desmos!
+They are sorted by topic below.
+Enjoy :D

 *FAVORITES*
 Cross and Dot Product Exploration: <https://www.desmos.com/calculator/0jxxmckzww>